top of page

 "Join historian Skye Stuart on a journey through time as she tells the colorful stories of the Toof brothers, who built a small empire on Lower Beaver Creek and Lafayette Coffman, a dashing Civil War veteran.
 Meet Anna Belle Callen, an early suffragette and feel the energy at the once-bustling Glendale Stagecoach Inn.
 Learn about the magnificent engineering feat of building the Schaeffer Dam and the devastating Beaver Creek Flood of 1921.
 One-room schoolhouses, thriving apple orchards, forgotten cemeteries, a short-lived railroad, and community celebrations such as the annual Apple Day festivities are all part of this captivating book celebrating the history of Penrose, Colorado."

-My book is $25 and is available on Amazon .
+Cost is $25 - available on Amazon

 These twenty-five pioneer women traveled across the plains, courageously raised their families, and are all buried above the lonely banks of Beaver Creek in Fremont County, Colorado.
 Mary Coffman came to Colorado as a young girl with her parents, while Elizabeth Banta homesteaded with her husband.
 Sarah Hughes was a skilled midwife and Martha Kelley baked biscuits for the Indians when she was a teenager.
 Prussian-born Augusta Woodriff came to Beaver Creek to farm its fertile banks while Adah Toof taught school and lost two husbands while living on Beaver Creek.